 CDC/504 Loan Program

 SBA’s second largest loan program is the CDC/504 Loan Program, which provides long-term and fixed-rate financing provided by a combination of private and government guarantee support to assist with the acquisition of major fixed assets, such as real estate or machinery or equipment purchases that expand or update small businesses.
-To be eligible for the loan program, the project must meet a job creation or job retention requirement or meet specific community development or public policy goals.
+To be eligible for the loan program, a project must meet an SBA job creation or job retention requirement or meet specific community development or public policy goals.

 To bridge the gap for small dollar borrowers, the SBA offers the Microloan Program, which works with nonprofit lending intermediaries to make small dollar loans of $50,000 or less.